Who Is Nancy Kerrigan?

 But her trials didn't end there.
 Her desire to have more children became an arduous journey, as she would end up having six miscarriages during the next eight years.
 Not one to give up, Kerrigan would eventually undergo in vitro fertilization and as a result, had two more children in 2005 and 2008.

 Kerrigan married her agent, Jerry Solomon, on September 9, 1995.
-The couple and their three children currently reside in Lynnfield, Massachusetts.
+The couple has three children.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!